ZainAzimullah/Sze_E_O/README.md

 Download the zip file in releases on GitHub.
 Extract it and run the .exe file (the other 2 files need to be in the same directory).
 When you run the exe file, you will have to choose your resolution.
-Choose the resolution closes to 1920x1200.
+Choose the resolution closest to 1920x1200.
 Enjoy.
 </p>